 Cast and crew travelled from the Midwest to the East Coast and back in search of snow for many scenes, which seemed to melt whenever they arrived.
 The shoot was hellish, and according to some who worked on it, John Hughes' grumpy behavior (he was going through rough times) only made it worse.

-Upon receiving the script through his agent, Steve Martin was surprised to discover the script's one hundred forty-five page length, with a comedy typically aiming for ninety pages.
+Upon receiving the script through his agent, Steve Martin was surprised to discover the script's 145 page length, with a comedy typically aiming for 90 pages.
 When Martin met with John Hughes, he asked if he had any intention of cutting the script.
-According to Martin, Hughes looked at Martin strangely and said "Cutting?", making Martin realize he had no intention of cutting the script.
+According to Martin, Hughes looked at him strangely and said "Cutting?", making Martin realize he had no intention of cutting the script.

 Del and Neal are pulled over by a Wisconsin State Trooper.
 Driving from St. Louis to Chicago through Wisconsin would be extremely out of the way, which could explain the added time shown for travel, as driving from St. Louis to Chicago would only take about five hours.
 It also would explain why the truck they are riding in approaches downtown Chicago from the northwest.